This country has many places to chase whitetails, but which are the best?

 The Bluegrass state seems to have it all: long seasons with friendly regulations, reasonable pressure, a large, healthy, and well-balanced herd (in some portions of the state hunters can harvest as many does as they are wiling to buy tags for), and lots of public land with trophy potential.
 In fact, the deer pictured above scored 246 3/8 inches, and was killed on public hunting land.
 Kentucky ranks second only to Indiana in likelihood of harvesting a Booner (0.082%), and all of these factors combined are enough to earn Kentucky the number one spot on our list of top 10 places to hunt whitetail in the U.S.

 On second thought, there are no deer in Kentucky.
 Don’t bother coming to look, we’ve killed them all.

 The above statistics were compiled from several sources.
-Much of the harvest and hunting pressure data came from The Quality Deer Management Associations Whitetail Report, land access info came from the Backcountry Chronicles, the B&C entry numbers came from the Boone & Crockett Club, and the data on the likelihood of harvesting a Booner came from Outdoor Life’s Whitetail Scale.
+Much of the harvest and hunting pressure data came from The Quality Deer Management Associations Whitetail Report, land access info came from the Backcountry Chronicles, and the B&C entry numbers came from the Boone & Crockett Club.